grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 [//]: # (### A plan)

-Owen took his coffee to go, and headed towards the cargo hold to try and reinforce Chips' patches.
-When there was finally a cup of coffee in front of everyone remaining in the galley, and the empty bowls pushed into the middle of the table, Percy brought them to order.
+Owen took his coffee to go and headed for the cargo hold to try and reinforce Chips' patches.
+When there was finally a cup of coffee in front of everyone remaining in the galley, and the empty bowls had been pushed into the middle of the table, Percy brought them to order.
 "Next agenda item: assuming we don't fucking sink, how do we get my lady moving again?"
 She looked at Hemi.

 Hemi put his pencil down.
 "Perhaps in your time on the sea some of you have become familiar with the Angler fish?
-In some species the female is enormous compared to the male, maybe a hundred times bigger.
+In some species, the female is enormous compared to the male, maybe a hundred times bigger.
 The females are complex, highly evolved organisms, with sophisticated traps for catching and devouring other fish.
 The males are nothing but tiny sperm repositories.
 They swim around until they find a female, attach themselves to the female's underside, and then fuse with her body, essentially becoming nothing more than a sperm organ for her."

 "Hemi, let's try stepping around the long-winded symbolism and get to the fucking point," Percy said.

-"Here is what I propose," Hemi continued unfazed, "the _Prospect_ has a hatch with a mating collar on the bottom side of the boat.
-The normal intended use for it is underwater docking to another sub's topside hatch for discreet transshipping of small cargo.
+"Here is what I propose," Hemi continued, unfazed.
+"The _Prospect_ has a hatch with a mating collar on the bottom side of the boat.
+Its normal intended use is underwater docking to another sub's topside hatch for discreet transshipping of small cargo.
 We could rig something so we could mate the _Gnat_ to the underside of the _Prospect_, and then feed up fuel and power into the _Prospect_ from the _Gnat_.
 As a male anglerfish might..."

 [//]: # (So: why are they not just transferring Shakes fuel from the Gnat to the Prospect?
 I guess because then they would have to tow the Gnat behind them.
 And if it came to using the Gnats batteries, they cannot really transfer the charge over --- though maybe there is some complex way they could move the batteries over.
 I guess it does make some kind of vague sense to mate the two boats up.
 Also, being mated allows them to dive --- shallowly.)

-"Got it," Percy interrupted, "and you think there's enough juice left in the _Gnat_ for... what?
+"Got it," Percy interrupted.
+"And you think there's enough juice left in the _Gnat_ for...what?
 How far could that possibly take us?"

 "How far do you want to go Sylvia?"

-"Hold the fuck on a second," Shakes cut in, "What exactly do I get out of your little biology lesson Hemi?
+"Hold the fuck on a second," Shakes cut in. "what exactly do I get out of your little biology lesson, Hemi?
 The fundamental pin of this here plan of yours is really me casting my lot in with you loser a-holes.
-Basically you're turning my boat into a reserve tank, and I'm donating all my fuel to you.
+Basically, you're turning my boat into a reserve tank, and I'm donating all my fuel to you.
 And maybe even more fuckin' 'gregiously than that: I'd be giving up the independent operator's _sacred_ right to self-determination.
-Suddenly I'm demoted from Captain of my own boat to rank-and-file in some back-water freight-trucking crew.
+Suddenly I'm demoted from captain of my own boat to rank-and-file in some backwater freight-trucking crew.
 What's the payoff for me?
 And it better be a whole lot more than a couple of bowls of fried rice, or I'm taking my boat rollin' on.
 I mean, I thought I could just sell you some batteries or something and be on my way.
 But yer talkin' about something quite above and beyond my fuckin' baseline generosity."

 Captain Percy blew out her cheeks.
-"OK look.
-First: you are not going to be crew, you are our _guest_ Shakes."
+"OK, look.
+First: you are not going to be crew, you are our _guest_, Shakes."

 "_Captain_ Shakes."

 "Our guest, _Captain_ Shakes.
-Second, I've recently made a contact that has put me on to our possible next job, and let me say gentlemen it is a downright fuckin' doozy when it comes to potential profitability.
+Second, I've recently made a contact that has put me on to our possible next job, and let me say, gentlemen, it is a downright fuckin' doozy when it comes to potential profitability.
 You throw in with us right now _Captain_ Shakes, and it's like you're making a good bet on a large payout in the near future.
 Assuming you're all done gorging yourselves, let's regroup at the navigation table and I'll show you what I'm thinking."

 "Anything that profitable has got to be illegal," said Shakes as they slid out from the galley table bench seats.

 "As you know, what is illegal in one territory is a high-value commodity in another, at least for most cargo," said Hemi.

-"Oh, I wasn't judging; just, ya know, clarifying.
+"Oh, I wasn't judging, just, ya know, clarifying.
 Regional high-value commodities are the _Gnat's_ bread and butter."

 They made their way forward and regrouped around the navigation table, most still holding their tin coffee mugs.